 Yes, we’ll definitely be moving ahead’, I’ll get the paper work back to you early next week.’
 This type of customer response to a sales person’s request for the order, to some, may seem like a positive outcome.
 To the more experienced sales professional, this form of response is treated as a core objection and … Continue reading You’ve been Verbalised!

 “Good morning Eddie,” with a broad smile I enthusiastically shook hands with the potential new client, conscious of positively transferring my energy and providing him with a strong sense of importance. #YouAreImportant However, in the back of my mind dwelled a purposeful and self-serving intent….Don’t dare waste my time!
 These words pierced from my eyes, not … Continue reading Don’t dare waste my time!

-When we think of a ‘negotiator’ the mind often paints a picture of a cold, calculated character, like a barrister or hostage negotiator.
-We rarely consider the creative process involved, a rhythmic dance of sorts that takes place when two parties actively work together towards a win-win outcome.
-There are many aspects to a sales … Continue reading Why the Best salespeople are Negotiators
+When we think of a negotiator, the mind quickly paints a picture of a cold, calculated character, like a hostage negotiator or ruthless laywer.
+What we seldom consider is the creative process involved in negotiations, a rhythmic dance of sorts that takes place when two parties actively work together towards a beneficial outcome.
+There are … Continue reading Why the Best salespeople are Negotiators